ramtin-matin/Internship-Tracker-Extension/README.md

 1. Navigate to a job posting you want to save.
 2. Click the Internship Tracker extension icon in your toolbar.
-3. The popup will appear, with the Company, Role, and URL fields automatically filled.
+3. The popup will appear, with the Company, Role, and URL fields automatically filled. (although for now Role isn't accurately filled, so double check)
 4. Verify the auto-filled information and fill in the remaining fields (Location, Status).
 The date is automatically set to today.
 5. Click **Save + Copy**.
 The application is now saved, and a TSV row is copied to your clipboard.
 6. Paste the row directly into your spreadsheet (e.g., Google Sheets, Excel).